 What Are Some Other Ways to Make My Hair Grow?

 If dedicated hair-growth supplements and chemical treatments aren't for you, keep scrolling for some alternatives!

-Herrman says that taking vitamins B6, B12, and folate may be helpful for hair growth because they generate red blood cells, which carry oxygen to all of the body's cells, including hair cells on the scalp.
-Additionally, multivitamins with iron could help with hair loss caused by iron deficiency, but remember to see a doctor before taking any sort of supplement.
+Herrmann says that taking vitamins B6, B12, and folate may be helpful for hair growth.
+The vitamins generate red blood cells, which carry oxygen to all of the body's cells, including hair cells on the scalp.
+Additionally, multivitamins with iron could improve the effects of hair loss caused by an iron deficiency.
+Remember to see a doctor before taking any sort of supplement.

-Herrman says eating foods rich in omega-3 fatty acids (like salmon) "can also help dry, damaged hair by adding luster, elasticity, and shine to dull locks."
-Foods rich in protein also strengthen your locks, which is key for having a lush set of strands.
+Herrmann says eating foods rich in omega-3 fatty acids, like salmon, "can also help dry, damaged hair by adding luster, elasticity, and shine to dull locks."
+Foods rich in protein also strengthen your tresses, which is key for having a lush set of strands.